-Goodwill acquired in a business combination is allocated, at acquisition, to the cash-generating units ("CGUs") that are expected to benefit from that business combination.
+Goodwill acquired in a business combination is allocated, at acquisition, to the CGUs that are expected to benefit from that business combination.
 The carrying amount of goodwill had been allocated to the segment of original design manufacturers services ("ODM") / original equipment manufacturers services ("OEM") of HK\$1,927,000 and trading of HK\$490,000.